 The regional probation service is divided into five regions / districts.
 Each district is headed by a Head Regional Probation Officer who reports directly to the Chief Juvenile Probation Officer.
-The regional probation officer is responsible for the operations and supervision of the deputy regional probation officer, few to several inspectors tasked at arrests, instructors tasked at directing the operations of smaller service centers at sub-districts and localities, senior social-workers that deal with arrests, and the supervision of probation officers and senior juvenile investigators.
+The regional probation officer is responsible for the operations and supervision of the deputy regional probation officer, few to several inspectors tasked at arrests, instructors tasked at directing the operations of smaller service centres at subdistricts and localities, senior social workers who deal with arrests, and the supervision of probation officers and senior juvenile investigators.

-The volunteer unit is relying on an external organization 'ELEM', which provides volunteers to mentor minors and juveniles that are at risk.
-The volunteers' mentor these minors in employment, vocational training, and educational programs to enable them better integration into the main-stream normative society.
+The volunteer unit is relying on a non-profit organization ELEM, which provides volunteers to mentor minors and juveniles that are at risk.
+The volunteers mentor these minors in employment, vocational training, and educational programs to enable them better integration into the main-stream normative society.

 Organizational Structure – Adult Probation Services